krishnanlab/PyGenePlexus/docs/source/notes/api.rst

 Run the PyGenePlexus pipeline
 -----------------------------

-First, specify the input genes (can have mixed gene ID types, e.g., Entrez gene ID, gene Symbol)
+First, specify the input genes (can have mixed gene ID types, i.e. have any combination of Entrez IDs, Gene Symbols, or Ensembl IDs).

 .. code-block:: python